 Whether utilised as part of your marketing or social media strategies, Facebook is an excellent tool through which to advertise your company on both a local and global scale.

 With an estimated 2.5 billion users worldwide, there is an almost unprecedented opportunity to gain access to a wide variety of niche markets – not just in terms of gender and generational marketing, either, but right down to people's specific interests.

-Luckily, learning how to promote your business on Facebook isn't a complicated process; the company's algorithm does much of the heavy lifting for you.
-However, to help you understand the process better, we've compiled a list of essential and comprehensive tips that you should know.
+Advertising your business on Facebook isn't a complicated process as the company's algorithm does much of the heavy lifting for you.
+However, to help you understand the process better, we've compiled a list of essential and comprehensive steps that you should follow.

-So, whether you're seeking to market your company through a business page, or to advertise it through Facebook Ads, this is how to push your business on the world's biggest social media platform.
+Whether you're seeking to market your company through a business page, or to advertise it through Facebook Ads, this is how to push your business on the world's largest social media platform.

 As a business owner, one of the very first things you should do (regardless of whether you are an online venture or a brick-and-mortar location) is to create a Facebook business page.
 Indeed, one of the initial checks that you should conduct prior to naming your company is to check if it is available as a social media handle, in order to avoid any potential disputes.

 Like a personal profile, a business page is its own searchable, viewable, and contactable presence.
 Therefore, you should create one that reflects your business as much as possible.
 Ensure that you don't ignore the critical elements of the page, such as your contact information, a profile and cover photo, and then focus on adding content to your newsfeed, or (if you are a business with physical items to sell) listing your products.

 2. Use a Content Planning App to Optimise Engagement

 While you can, of course, manually create posts for your page, this can soon become time-consuming.
 This is where a social media management tool can come in handy, with several – such as Buffer, Hootsuite, and Social Report – available for free (with restrictions).